g-insana/sd_explorer/README.md

 ![From boy to car](boy_to_car.jpg)
 * Walking in embedding space beyond the correct point produced by a prompt:
 ![green hair girl eating noodles](green_haired_girl.jpg)
-* Circular or spiral spherical walks through the diffusion noise space:
+* Circular or spiral spherical walks through the diffusion noise space with 2 or 3 seeds:
 ![horses_circular_walk](horses_r48.jpg)
 * Multiple variations over a prompt
 * Gradual interpolation between variations